Posted by: Kate and Dave

 or even checking our mail.
 Art is often

 boring, tedious, taxing, and above all, time consuming--just like most people's jobs.
 Sure, we love it, because we can work for ourselves and pursue our creative vision, but the moments of excitement are few and far between, kind of like a job in science.
 Scientists are willing to slog away day after day chasing the dragon of discovery so that they can briefly experience a high when they discover something.
 Painting is the same way.
 The excitement happens in the planning and completion stages of a piece, and everything in between is making stuff look like stuff.
 The romanticized idea of the artist who is in a state of rapture while painting is a thing of movies.
-Therefore, it isn't "fun" for me to make art for people, it's simply additional work.
+Therefore, it isn't "fun" for us to make art for people, it's simply additional work.

-Obviously we're taking this as an opportunity to tell people how much our work is worth.
 One piece of our art is worth one to four months' salary for

 us.
 They are not commodities that can be given or traded easily.
 A lot of